hadyelsahar/RE-NLG-Dataset/README.md

 and extract text in article

 ## Output Format :
-All of the modules in the pipeline take the a single json file [as descriped below] and outputs the same file after filling in some of it's attributes.
+All of the modules in the pipeline take the a single json file [as described below] and outputs the same file after filling in some of its attributes.
 ```
   {
         "docid":                   Document id     -- Wikipedia document id when dealing with wikipedia dump